Mozer/wav2lip_extension/README.md

 ## Requirements:
 - CPU with 2+ Gb RAM or nvidia GPU with 2+ GB VRAM.
 If you have Radeon GPU please use CPU, it is also fast and is turned on by default.
-- latest Silly Tavern staging branch (https://github.com/SillyTavern/SillyTavern/tree/staging)
+- latest Silly Tavern main branch 1.11.2 (https://github.com/SillyTavern/SillyTavern).
+Older versions may not work.
 - latest Silly Tavern Extras (https://github.com/SillyTavern/SillyTavern-Extras)
 - ffmpeg should be installed and put into your PATH environment (https://phoenixnap.com/kb/ffmpeg-windows)